igbatov/sci-map/README.md

 # sci-map-vue3-ts

 ## Concept
-The main goal of the project is to ease profound understanding of how things really work and ease way to change the world.
+The main goal of the project is to ease access to deep and profound understanding of how things work and facilitate means to change the world.

-The idea is to create crowdsources-based map of scientific knowledge driven by such rules that structured and profound knowledge is eventually emerged.
+The idea is to create crowdsources-based map of scientific knowledge driven by rules that raise structured and profound knowledge.

-It will also rise network of people and give actions that can be taken to change the world.
+It will also rise network of people and give access to action that can be taken to change the world.

 Specific rules that define how sci-map should be organized is defined by community.
 Below is an up-to-date formulation of these rules.

-We believe the people that have a profound and deep understanding of some problem can formulate it understandable and inspiring way.
+We believe that the more profound and deep understanding of a field one has the more clear explanation she can give.

-### Rules
+## Rules
-First draft is based on [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) but adds some structure and restrictions for quality of content to emerge.
+First draft is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) but adds some structure and restrictions for quality of content to emerge.

+### General assumptions
 Let's postulate that everything in the world is the phenomena that
 1) has some internal mechanics/structure and
 2) is produced by one or several other phenomenas.

-For example fields produces atoms, atoms produces molecules, molecules produces cells, cell produces animals, animals produces humans, humans produce culture, science, countries and so on.
+For example quantum fields produces atoms, atoms produces molecules, molecules produces cells, cell produces animals, animals produce culture and so on.

 So basically we have a graph of phenomenas that is connected by which produces which.